 Each special character and operator is validated, while the rest are keywords or identifiers.
 The lexer processes the input character by character, returning a token for each character or group of characters.

-At this stage, we don’t care how the tokens are placed. let i = 0, is also valid as we are only concerned about all the tokens being legal.
+At this stage, we don’t care how the tokens are placed. let i = 0,

 You can have a look at the code of the lexer at #AntiLang/src/lexer/.